 Utah is the first state to take up the offer, and national parks located there are expected to open Saturday.

 Figures compiled by a coalition of retired park service workers indicate that some 700,000 people a day would have been visiting the parks and that the surrounding areas are losing $76 million in visitor spending per day.

 In Washington, monuments along the National Mall have been closed, as have the Smithsonian museums, including the National Zoo.
 Among the visitor centers that have closed: the Statue of Liberty in New York, Independence Hall in Philadelphia and Alcatraz Island near San Francisco.

-National wildlife refuges were closed to hunters and fishermen just as hunting season was getting underway in many states.
-However, the Fish and Wildlife Service said late Friday that it's reopening several wildlife refuges, mostly in the Midwest, to allow pheasant and duck hunting.
+National wildlife refuges have been closed off to hunters and fishermen just as hunting season was getting underway in many states.

 Several protection agencies have curtailed their work.